aiidateam/aiida-core/docs/source/plugins/quantumespresso/index.rst

 * PH: Phonons from density functional perturbation theory
 * Q2R: Fourier transform the dynamical matrices in the real space
 * Matdyn: Fourier transform the dynamical matrices in the real space
+* NEB: Energy barriers and reaction pathways using the Nudged Elastic Band (NEB) method

 Moreover, support for further codes can be implemented adapting the **namelist** plugin.